chunmeng/wordcount/README.md

 cmake --build ./build
 ```

-3. The executable binary is under build/src/
-   The test binary is under build/test/
+# Unit Test

+1. The test binaries are produced in build/test/, which can be generated with
+   (done as part of the build.sh) and executed with
    - Run the test
     ```
     cmake --build ./build --target test
     ```

-- Alternatively
+2. Alternatively
-   - It can be runs individually
+   - Each can be runs individually
     ```
     ./build/test/<TestBinary>
     ```